bcit-ci/CodeIgniter/user_guide_src/source/libraries/uri.rst

 	.. method:: slash_rsegment($n[, $where = 'trailing'])

 		:param	int	$n: Segment index number
 		:param	string	$where: Where to add the slash ('trailing' or 'leading')
+		:returns:	Routed segment value, prepended/suffixed with a forward slash, or a slash if not found
-		:returns: string
+		:rtype:	string

 		This method is identical to ``slash_segment()``, except that it lets you add slashes a specific segment from your re-routed URI in the event you